 CPT 99091 has been around for more than a decade, but it has limitations.
 It can still be used, but it doesn’t offer reimbursement for setting up equipment or educating the patient on its use, it’s limited to “physicians and qualified health care professionals” rather than clinical staff and it requires at least 30 minutes of professional time dedicated to the patient per 30-day period, although it does not require “interactive communication with the patient or their caregiver” like 99457.
 99457 and 99091 cannot be billed concurrently.

 The new CPT codes are better suited to reimburse for the realities of current technology and staffing models.
 While CMS has not specified which types of technology are covered under the new CPT codes, the device used must be a medical device as defined by the FDA.
-The Propeller platform has been cleared as a medical device by the FDA.

 Here’s a quick and easy guide to the new CPT codes and when to bill for them.